 Diagnosis is based on biopsy.
 Langerhans cells are usually prominent, except in older lesions.
 These cells are identified by a pathologist experienced in the diagnosis of LCH according to their immunohistochemical characteristics, which include cell surface CD 1a and S-100.
 Once diagnosis is established, the extent of disease must be determined by appropriate imaging and laboratory studies.

 Prognosis is good for patients with both of the following:

 Morbidity and mortality are increased in patients with multiorgan involvement, particularly those with

 With treatment, the overall survival rate for patients with multiorgan disease is about 80%.
 Death is more likely among at-risk patients who do not respond to initial therapy.
 Disease recurrence is common.
 A chronic remitting and exacerbating course may occur, particularly among adults.

 Because these syndromes are rare and complex, patients are usually referred to institutions experienced in the treatment of LCH.
+The majority of patients should be treated using protocols developed by the Histiocyte Society (see the Histiocyte Society web site).
 General supportive care is essential and may include scrupulous hygiene to limit ear, cutaneous, and dental lesions.
 Debridement or resection of severely affected gingival tissue limits oral involvement.
 Seborrhea-like dermatitis of the scalp may diminish with use of a selenium-based shampoo twice/wk.
 If shampooing is ineffective, topical corticosteroids are used in small amounts and briefly in small areas.